anyexxx/hexfilter/README.md

 1. End stdin when `CTRL-D` is pressed.
 (The conventional way to end input but not supported yet)
 2. Handle redirection and pipe for subcommand.

+## Contribute

-I think it is an useful tool but I don't have much time to improve it.
-Your contribution is really welcome!
+I think it is an useful tool but I don't have much time to improve it. **Your contribution is really welcome!**